divakaivan/EuroSciPy2025/README.md

-# Ivan test create Tutorial on Skrub DataOps applied to forecasting timeseries
+# Ivann test create Tutorial on Skrub DataOps applied to forecasting timeseries

 ## Browse the contents online